The primary objectives for this study are to:

 Publications and Presentations

 Gordon, M. 2020.
 Can eDNA identify the needle in a haystack: searching for the western chicken turtle in Texas.
 East Texas Initiative Stakeholder Meeting.
-Zoom presentation.
+Virtual presentation.

 East Texas Landscape Initiative Report, Nov.
 2020